How to deploy AI21's Jamba family models with Azure AI Foundry

 An Azure subscription with a valid payment method.
 Free or trial Azure subscriptions won't work.
 If you don't have an Azure subscription, create a paid Azure account to begin.

-An AI Studio hub.
-The serverless API model deployment offering for Jamba family models is only available with hubs created in these regions:
+An Azure AI Foundry project.
+The serverless API model deployment offering for Jamba family models is only available with projects created in these regions:

 - East US